 The Biden administration has made a significant stride towards a cleaner energy future with its latest initiative, injecting $750 million into the clean hydrogen program.
 This substantial funding, allocated through the U.S. Department of Energy (DOE), aims to support crucial research and development efforts in the field of electrolysis and recycling technologies.

 Clean hydrogen stands as a key pillar in achieving President Biden’s ambitious goals of a 100% clean electricity grid by 2035 and zero net carbon emissions by 2050.
 With its remarkable versatility, clean hydrogen can power various applications, ranging from low-emission usage in construction and manufacturing industries to energy storage and transportation.
 Secretary of Energy Jennifer M. Granholm emphasized the immense potential of clean hydrogen, highlighting its effectiveness in powering cars, trucks, and other sectors.

-This funding marks the first portion of funds available under the ‘Bipartisan Infrastructure Law,’ which commits $1 billion for research, development, demonstration and deployment activities to help reduce the cost of clean hydrogen produced through electrolysis, and $500 million for research, development and demonstration of improved processes and technologies for manufacturing and recycling clean hydrogen systems and material.
+The recently announced funding marks the initial portion of the funds made available under the Bipartisan Infrastructure Law.
+This law commits a total of $1 billion to support research, development, demonstration, and deployment activities that will aid in reducing the cost of clean hydrogen produced through electrolysis.
+Additionally, $500 million will be dedicated to advancing processes and technologies for manufacturing and recycling clean hydrogen systems and materials.

 Article written by Laurent Meillaud and translated by Logan King